Code of Student Conduct

 - If the Administrator determines the Code has been violated, the Administrator will render the appropriate sanction at the same time it is deemed there has been a violation of the Code.

 - The Administrator will notify the accused of the decision and sanction, if appropriate, in writing within 10 days after the conclusion of the Administrative Conference.
 A copy of the report and the final decision will be kept on file as a part of the accused's academic record.

 - In some circumstances, it may be necessary to notify the complainant of the decision made by the Administrator.
 If necessary, the complainant will be notified within 7 business days of the decision.

-- Within 15 business days of receipt of the written decision, the accused may appeal the decision in writing to the Provost.
+- Within 15 business days of receipt of the written decision, the accused may appeal the decision in writing to the CAO or designee.

-- The Provost shall review the information collected for the original preliminary Administrator's inquiry, the Hearing Committee report or Administrator's report, the final decision briefing, and all information relevant to the case.
-The Provost will render a decision and sanction, as appropriate, based on this evidence.
-The Provost may render one of the following decisions:
+- The CAO or designee shall review the information collected for the original preliminary Administrator's inquiry, the Hearing Committee report or Administrator's report, the final decision briefing, and all information relevant to the case.
+The CAO or designee will render a decision and sanction, as appropriate, based on this evidence.
+The CAO or designee may render one of the following decisions:

 - Affirm the finding and the sanction imposed by the Hearing Committee or Administrative Conference

 - Affirm the finding and reduce, but not eliminate, the sanction or impose a different sanction, if found to be disproportionate to the offense.

 - Remand the case back to the Hearing Committee or the Administrator, if procedural errors or errors in interpretation of University regulations were substantial, and/or if new and significant evidence became available which could not have been discovered by a properly diligent person accused before or during the original Hearing or Inquiry.